Skip to main content

 Installing conda

-The recommended way is to install miniconda which is a minimal environment that lets you install the packages you want.
-To get it:
+The recommended way is to install miniforge which is a minimal environment that lets you install the packages you want.

-If you are on Windows, you want to download the linux 64-bit version from within your Ubuntu terminal.
-(This is because we will install it into the Linux subsystem for Windows, rather onto Windows directly.)
-To do this, copy the link to the installer, and use wget to download it e.g.
+If you are on Windows, download the linux x86_64 version anyway.
+This is because we will install it into the Linux subsystem for Windows.

 • on Mac OS X: